thlorenz/dox/dev/git.md

 ## Config files

-- `etc/gitconfig` file: Contains values for every user on the system and all their repositories.
+- `etc/gitconfig` Contains values for every user on the system and all their repositories.
 If you pass the option--system to git config, it reads and writes from this file specifically.
-- `/.gitconfig` file: Specific to your user.
+- `/.gitconfig` Specific to your user.
 You can make Git read and write to this file specifically by passing the --global option.
 - `.git/config` of whatever repository you’re currently using
 - each level overrides previos values

-## Configure Remote
+## Configuring Remote

     git config remote.origin.url git@github.com:username/projectname

+## Configuring User

+    git config --global user.name "John Doe"
+    git config --global user.email johndoe@example.com

+## Configuring Tools

+    git config --global core.editor vim
+    git config --global merge.tool vimdiff
+    git config --global <color.ui|color.diff> <true|false>

+## Checking Settings

+    git config --list

+# Ignoring Files

+- standard glob patterns `/` specifies directory, `!` negates pattern

+    # a comment  this is ignored
+    *.a       # no .a files
+    !lib.a    # but do track lib.a, even though you’re ignoring .a files above /TODO     # only ignore the root TODO file, not subdir/TODO build/    # ignore all files in the build/ directory doc/*.txt # ignore doc/notes.txt, but not doc/server/arch.txt

+# Viewing Changes

+- `git diff` unstaged changes with staged changes
+- `git diff <--cached|-c>` staged changes with last commit